-One hundred items were developed from clinical observations, interpersonal theory and previous shyness surveys, and were given to an introductory psychology class and 3500 website respondents.
-The current 35-item version of the Shyness questionnaire produces a shyness quotient, ShyQ, that is indicative of how shy an individual is.
-The ShyQ addresses both interpersonal problems as well as the experience of those problems for the shy individual.
+One hundred items were developed through clinical observations, shyness research and interpersonal theory.
+These were given to an introductory psychology class and 3500 website respondents.
+The current 35-item version of the Shyness questionnaire produces a shyness quotient, the ShyQ, or mean rating on the Shyness Questionnaire.
+The ShyQ addresses interpersonal problems and negative thoughts and emotions.